Not a member?

 Bill was preceded in death by his parents, Dr. Charles W. Bailey and Mary Love Bailey.
 He is survived by his wife of 43 years, Sue Jacobson Bailey; sisters: Barbara Bailey Gaines and husband Jimmy of Dripping Springs, Mary Love “Bitsy” Henderson and husband Sid Mallory of Austin, and Kay Bailey Head and husband Steve of Dallas; brother-in-law Gordon Jacobson and wife Rose of Flagstaff, and sister-in-law Nan Jacobson Waller of Arlington; daughter Kathryn Bailey Burniston and husband Michael of Kerrville, son Charles “Will” Bailey III and wife Juliet of Framingham, Mass., Charles Luedemann and wife Elizabeth of Houston; and five granddaughters: Anna Beth and Mary Margaret Burniston, Sophia Bailey, Elliott and Catherine “Kit” Luedemann.
 Also survived by nieces and nephews: Anna Moss and husband Ryan, P.J.
 Henderson and wife Autumn, Charlie Henderson and wife Anne, Sheridan Sheehan and husband Pat, Scott Head and wife Katie, Brandon Waller and wife Amber, Jimmy Gaines, Jr and wife Dori, Randy Gaines and wife Michelle, and so many cherished cousins and beloved friends.

-The family would like to extend their heartfelt appreciation to Dr. Demetrius Loukas, Dr. Margaret Cook, Marcia Wilcoxen, R.N. and the dedicated staff at Fresenius, as well as the compassionate caregivers at Christopher House.
+The family would like to extend their heartfelt appreciation to Dr. Ebrahim Delpassand, Dr. Demetrius Loukas, Dr. Margaret Cook, Marcia Wilcoxen R.N. and the dedicated staff at Fresenius, as well as the compassionate caregivers at Christopher House.

 Visitation will take place Friday, August 8 from 4:00-6:00 pm.
 Funeral service will be held at 2:00 pm on Saturday, August 9, 2025 at Weed-Corley-Fish Funeral Home at 5416 Parkcrest, Austin, Texas and will be live streamed.
 A private burial will be held at Austin Memorial Park.
 Attendees are encouraged to wear attire appropriate for a celebration of a life well lived.